 Bottom line: An employer who fires an individual merely for being gay or transgender violates Title VII.
 On May 15, 2020, the US Supreme Court ruled that the prohibitions against discrimination “because of sex” contained in Title VII of the Civil Rights Act of 1964 extend to protect gay and transgender employees against workplace discrimination.

-Bay Ryley is a an employment and human rights lawyer and the founder of Ryley Learning, a digital eLearning company with a focus on corporate sexual harassment training.
+Bay Ryley is an employment and human rights lawyer and the founder of Ryley Learning, a digital eLearning company with a focus on corporate sexual harassment training.
 As featured in Be the Next Her: A modern-day career blog for women, by women.
 What is your morning routine?
 Lots of domestic stuff.
-Make smoothies
+Make smoothies and

 Since the #MeToo Movement, preventing sexual harassment has become a key organizational imperative for leaders everywhere.
 As municipal leaders know all too well, local government workforces are not immune from sexual harassment.
 Municipalities employ a large number of people who serve the public in a wide range of roles.
 Case law reports and media headlines